-Measured and paid for, under the Evaluation of Bituminous Pavement Longitudinal Joints and Payment of Incentive item as follows:
+Measured and paid for, under the Evaluation of Asphalt Pavement Longitudinal Joints and Payment of Incentive item as follows:

 For each lot Table A will be used to determine the incentive/disincentive payment for longitudinal joint density.

 The incentive/disincentive payment for a lot containing other than 5 sublots will be determined as a percentage of a full 12,500 feet lot, by the following:

-N=3 (60% of the Table A amount) N=4 (80% of the Table A amount) N=6 (120% of the Table A amount) N=7 (140% of the Table A amount) 405.4 405.4
+N=3 (60% of the Table A amount) N=4 (80% of the Table A amount) N=6 (120% of the Table A amount) N=7 (140% of the Table A amount)

-For a full lot with a PWT \geq 81, the Contractor will receive a prorated positive incentive payment up to a maximum of \$5,000 calculated according to Table A. Lots with average density \geq 92.0% will receive the maximum incentive regardless of PWT.
+For a full lot with a PWL \ge 81, the Contractor will receive a prorated positive incentive payment up to a maximum of \$7,500 calculated according to Table A.

-For a full lot with a PWT \leq 49, the Contractor will receive a prorated negative adjustment (disincentive) up to a maximum of \$10,000 for the longitudinal joint lot calculated according to Table A. Lots with PWT \leq 49 and average density \geq 89.0% will be assessed a disincentive up to a maximum of \$1,000 per sublot regardless of PWT.
+For a full lot with a PWL \leq 49, the Contractor will receive a prorated negative adjustment (disincentive) up to a maximum of \$12,500 for the longitudinal joint lot calculated according to Table A. Lots with PWL \leq 49 and average density \geq 90.0 % will be assessed a disincentive up to a maximum of \$1,000 per sublot regardless of PWL.

 Costs associated with providing joint pavement cores will not be paid for separately and will be considered incidental to the construction items for the wearing courses eligible for the longitudinal joint evaluation.
-Costs associated with corrective action such as traffic control or other costs will not be paid for separately.